Why should I consider applying to the UB School of Pharmacy

 I really need to know if I've been accepted.
 When will I find

 We begin reviewing applications late summer and continue until our class is filled (generally, by April or May).
 Applicants on the wait list may be notified anytime through the end of August.

 Why was I wait-listed?

 The Admissions Committee initially makes decisions to reject, hold, or accept a candidate before or after interviewing them.
 Those who were initially selected and offered admission excelled in scholastic achievement, aptitude, personal qualifications, and evidence of motivation toward pharmacy.
-These are judged from the college record, grade point average, the PCAT, letters of reference and evaluation, a supplemental form and a personal interview.
+These are judged from the college record, grade point average, the PCAT, letters of reference and evaluation, and a personal interview.
 In addition to intellectual and academic competence, the School's Admissions Committee considers communication skills, leadership ability, community service, health care-related or research experience and motivation for pursuing a career in pharmacy.

 How do spaces in the entering class become available to